 You can set up your CarShield extended warranty with a $0, $50 or $100 deductible.

 Carshield’s plans are administered by American Auto Shield.
-Sample contracts are available online, and there is a 30-day, 1,000-mile waiting period for coverage to ensure that your vehicle does not have any pre-existing conditions.
+Sample contracts are available online, and there is a 30-day, 1,000-mile waiting period for extended warranty coverage to ensure that your vehicle does not have any pre-existing conditions.

 - 24-hour roadside assistance